kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

 plt.show()
 ```

-#### Then, let's check the shape of the data to confirm the number of images and their dimensions.
 ## Checking the Shape and Class Distribution of the Dataset

 #### After loading the dataset, it's crucial to inspect its shape and class distribution to understand the data's structure and balance.
 This step helps ensure that the dataset is properly loaded and provides insights into potential biases or imbalances that may impact model training.